FRCDiscord/Dozer/privacy.md

 These log files are never taken off platform.
 They are only used for debugging purposes.

 ### Data removal
-If you wish for all of your data to be removed from our database, please contact us either via Discord or Email.
+If you wish for all of your data to be removed from our database, please contact us via either Discord or Email.

-All message content will automatically be removed after either a cache purge or in the case of `&schedulesend` when the message is sent.
+All message content will automatically be removed after a cache purge or in the case of `&schedulesend` when the message is sent.

 ### Contacting us
 - [Support server](https://discord.gg/Y6RFJfhr43)